Samsung/tizen-docs/docs/application/native/guides/multimedia/media-content.md

 The media files are updated using an application (by calling the Content API) or a media scanner.
 When updating the files in the media scanner, the following limitations apply:

-- SD card insertion and removal: Media files are updated only in the SD card.
+- The external storage device insertion and removal (e.g. SD card, USB drive): Media files are updated only in the external storage device.
-- Rebooting the device: Media files are updated in the internal memory and SD card on the device.
+- Rebooting the device: Media files are updated in the internal and external storages on the device.

 You can only use the Media Content API to manage files located in specific paths.
 You can get the paths by using the `storage_get_directory()` function.
 For more information, see the Storage API (in [mobile](../../api/mobile/latest/group__CAPI__SYSTEM__STORAGE__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__SYSTEM__STORAGE__MODULE.html) applications).